Mississippi News

 Just cut to the chase and call it: The AutoZone Mike Leach Bowl

-There are so many of these bowl this season it's hard to keep up.
+There are so many of these bowl games this holiday season it’s hard to keep up.
 They are played nearly every day and at all times of the day.
 They have names so esoteric and ever-changing, it borders on comedy.

 We also have the roofclaim.com Boca Raton Bowl, the Tropical Smoothie Cafe Frisco Bowl, the TicketSmarter Birmingham Bowl, the Duke’s Mayo Bowl and the Tony the Tiger Sun Bowl, just to name a few.